 Rosie is a Fellow of The Linnean Society of London.

-Marilyn Medina Ribeiro, Plant Adviser - Marilyn has degrees in Graphic Design and Landscape Management and has worked in nurseries, parks and private gardens.
+President -Marilyn Medina Ribeiromgappres@gmail.com - Marilyn has degrees in Graphic Design and Landscape Management and has worked in nurseries, parks and private gardens.

 In 2008 she moved to live in the Algarve, managing hotel gardens, native plant gardens and later founding her own company to promote sustainable land management.